What are the consequences of defaulting on student loans?

 What happens to defaulted student loans after 7 years?

-READ ALSO: Is a gun an object?
+READ ALSO: Is it worth being in a fraternity?

 Student loans don’t go away after 7 years.
 There is no program for loan forgiveness or loan cancellation after 7 years.
 However, if it’s been more than 7.5 years since you made a payment on your student loan debt and you default, the debt and the missed payments can be removed from your credit report.